matoilic/dijalog/README.md

 Dijalog is a reimplementation of [HubSpot's vex](https://github.com/HubSpot/vex) as standalone micro library.
 I've been using vex extensively for quite some time, but it's dependency on jQuery has become a burden.
 Thus, I decided to reimplement it as standalone library in vanilla JavaScript.

-Dijalog is a modern dialog library which is highly configurable and easily stylable.
+Dijalog is a modern dialog library which is highly configurable and easily styleable.
 It has a tiny footprint, a small and simple API and works on mobile devices.

 ## Acknowledgements